-Current drowning figures show a clear gender divide, with men accounting for over two-thirds of those who die.
+Current drowning figures show a clear gender divide, with men accounting for the vast majority of those who die.
 So the campaign is primarily aimed at men, particularly those aged between 16 and 39 years, who are more likely to take risks.
 Although the safety advice is just as relevant for anyone visiting the coast.

 Fight your instinct, not the water